-- a. interview with an admission counselor; - b. be at least 17 years of age (applicants under the age of 18 require written permission from a parent or legal guardian in order to enroll); and - c. present proof of secondary education (high school diploma or GED certificate)
+- b. be at least 17 years of age (applicants under the age of 18 require written permission from a parent or legal guardian in order to enroll); and - c. present proof of secondary education (high school diploma or GED certificate)